sophiiae/ComputerVisionApplication/README.md

 # Computer Vision Application

 This project consists of four small applications in computer vision.

 All the applications are written in MATLAB.
+Detailed explaination inside corresponding folder.

 - `Filters` compares efficiency of Wiener filters in frequency domain and spatial domain with a photo under low light conditions, and also compares Wiener filter and Gaussian filter for denoising and apply bilateral filter to improve results
 - `GeoCalibration` performs camera calibration with checkerboard and estimates extrinsic camera parameters with given intrinsic parameters and 6 pairs of points